swift-server/sswg/process/incubation.md

 To be accepted at Incubating level, a project must meet the Sandbox level requirements plus:

 * Document that it is being used successfully in production by at least three independent end users which, in the SSWG judgement, are of adequate quality and scope.
 * Have a healthy number of committers.
+In this context, a committer is an individual who was given write access to the codebase, and has been actively reviewing and managing contributions from the rest of the project's community.
 * Demonstrate a substantial ongoing flow of commits and merged contributions.
 * Receive a supermajority vote from the SSWG to move to Incubation stage.